ErikBjare/gptme/README.md

 $ gptme --help
 Usage: gptme [OPTIONS] [PROMPTS]...

-  GPTMe, a chat-CLI for LLMs, enabling them to execute commands and code.
+  gptme is a chat-CLI for LLMs, empowering them with tools to run shell commands, execute code, read and manipulate files, and more.

   If PROMPTS are provided, a new conversation will be started with it.

-  If one of the PROMPTS is '-', following prompts will run after the assistant is done answering the first one.
+PROMPTS can be chained with the '-' separator.

   The interface provides user commands that can be used to interact with the system.